Coimbra: Portugal's University City | CoraTravels

 Food & drinks

 Leitão da Bairrada: Traditional roasted pig, locals serve at family gatherings and celebrations.
 Chanfana: Traditional goat stew, locals eat this regularly.
-Local Pastries: Traditional Portuguese desserts, locals serve at celebrations.
+Local Pastries: Traditional Portuguese desserts including pastéis de nata, locals serve at celebrations much like you'll find in Lisbon.
 Local Coffee: Strong Portuguese coffee, locals drink this daily.
-Local Wines: Regional varieties, locals drink these regularly.
+Local Wines: Regional varieties from the Dão and Bairrada regions, locals drink these regularly.

 Cultural insights